Go professional: European Professional System

 A European professional system was established by the European Go Federation in 2014, with sponsorship from "CEGO", a partnership of Chinese investors interesting in promoting the game of go in Europe.
-The self-proclaimed aims of the system are to "give the strongest players a chance to compete on the same level as the Asian pro players", "attract more media attention and therefore also attract more sponsors."
+The aims of the system are to "give the strongest players a chance to compete on the same level as the Asian pro players", "attract more media attention and therefore also attract more sponsors."
 Any player holding a European passport and having been a citizen of an EGF-member country for at least 10 years is eligible, providing they are not already a professional player belonging to another professional association.

 The EGF also supports an "EGF Academy" that provides high-level training to the strongest young players in Europe.
 The Academy is a collaboration between the EGF, CEGO and the Ge Yuhong Go Academy in Beijing.
 Tuition is provided by both European and Asian professionals, and includes exchange programs allowing students to travel to China to study.

 The first Pro Qualification Tournament was held in three European cities in the same year as the system's launch, and resulted in first Pavol Lisý of Slovakia and secondly Ali Jabarin of Israel emerging as the most successful players and thus the first two European professional players.
 A summary of all Qualification Tournaments is given below.

 Professional players in Europe receive various benefits.
 They gain automatic qualification to prestigious European tournaments, including the Grand Slam that has the largest prize pool in Europe (the overall champion won €10,000 in 2021).
 Furthermore, they are provided with opportunities to compete in Professional Go Leagues organised by the EGF since 2020, which are reserved only to professional players and also offer high prize pools.
 During major European tournaments, professional players are also paid to provide live commentary of games.

 Professional Players of the EGF

-Six qualification tournaments have resulted in eight European players being awarded professional status by the EGF.
+Seven qualification tournaments have resulted in nine European players being awarded professional status by the EGF.
 Promotion details of each player are given below.